Ardinenukuri/Oral_assessment/README.md

 ## Project Overview

-This project contains two key components:
+This project consists of two main components:

-1. **LinkedList Manipulation**: A TypeScript-based implementation of a Linked List data structure, allowing adding, removing, and finding elements in the list.
+1. **LinkedList Manipulation**: A TypeScript-based implementation of a Linked List data structure that allows adding, removing, and finding elements in the list.
-2. **Temperature Converter**: A React class component (written in TypeScript) that converts temperatures between Celsius and Fahrenheit.
+2. **Temperature Converter**: A class-based React component (written in TypeScript) that converts temperatures between Celsius and Fahrenheit.

 ## Table of Contents
 - [Project Overview](#project-overview)